 San Antonio Breach of Contract Lawyer

 A contract is an agreement between two or more people to be legally bound to do or not to do something.
 This often involves the sale or purchase of goods or services.
 Other types of contracts include employment contracts, representation agreements, purchase/sell agreements, and others.
 All contracts must include certain elements to be a legal contract.
 On occasion, one party will fail to perform their obligations under the contract–such as failure to pay for goods delivered.
 When one party breaches a contract, the other party must decide if they will file a lawsuit or just accept that they have been wronged.
-When filing a lawsuit for breach of contract in Texas, certain elements must be proven.
+Similar to the case with Breach of Fiduciary Duty, when filing a lawsuit for breach of contract in Texas, certain elements must be proven.

-To successfully prosecute a Breach of Contract case in Texas, certain element must be proven at trial.
+To successfully prosecute a Breach of Contract case in Texas, certain elements must be proven at trial.
 Those elements are:

 - A valid contract existed between the plaintiff and the defendant;